Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Grado isn’t a household brand name, but the company has been around for a while and is associated with some classics in the audiophile world.
 More recently, Grado Labs has targeted the affordable headphone market with the SR80e on-ears.
 It’s an effort to give more folks access to its prowess and expand from the niche perception.

 At first look, you get the sense of a timeless classic.
-It’s a simple design and lightweight.
-The headband looks simply like a strip of leather and the earpads are just a foam covering.
+It’s a simple design and lightweight, like the Sennheiser HD600 or Sennheiser HD6XX headphones.
+The Grado headband looks simply like a strip of leather and the earpads are just a foam covering.
 Grado wants the focus to be on sound, not frivolous details.
 And speaking of the sound, the earcups actually have a grated opening.
 Yes, these little guys are open-back headphones.

 WHY IT’S A TOP PICK: A subtly attractive design that outputs bigger tunes than it lets on.